Hanover-CS/HC26-Smith-Jonah-Senior-Project/docs/proposal.md

 - **SQLite** ([sqlite.org](https://www.sqlite.org/)): SQLite is a lightweight database that I can use during development and testing.
 It runs locally and does not need a server, which is ideal for quicker responses during development.
 It also allows for better experimentation and design before moving onto production.

-- **PostgreSQL** ([postgresql.org](https://www.postgresql.org/)): PostgreSQL is ideal for production and deployment due to its support if advanced queries, indexing for lookups, and is able to work alongside Render and Railway cost free.
+- **PostgreSQL** ([postgresql.org](https://www.postgresql.org/)): PostgreSQL is ideal for production and deployment due to its support of advanced queries, indexing for lookups, and is able to work alongside Render and Railway cost free.
 It is scalable, reliable, and ideal for a project that is intended for community use.